 At the state level, Day was selected to serve as a Co-Chair of California Senator Tom Torlakson’s Task Force on Youth and Workplace Wellness.
 California Project LEAN, and the California State PTA have also honored Jackie for her teaching excellence and activism.
 As a result of her successful advocacy work, Jackie was selected to serve as a Health Policy Consultant for the Kaiser funded Healthy Eating Active Living (HEAL) campaign.

-Jackie is currently a freelance writer and speaker – and just wrapped up her first book, The Vegan Way: 21 Days to a Happier, Healthier Plant-Based Lifestyle That Will Transform Your Home, Your Diet And You (Macmillan/St. Martin’s Press, Fall 2016).
+Jackie is currently a freelance writer and speaker – and just published her first book, The Vegan Way: 21 Days to a Happier, Healthier Plant-Based Lifestyle That Will Transform Your Home, Your Diet And You (Macmillan/St. Martin’s Press).